openmanuscript/openmanuscript/tools/README.md

 this is not the case, an explicit path must set on the command line.
 See examples below.

+### Known issues

+- Mac's `Pages` application does not recognize the `.rtf` footnotes syntax output by this application.

 ## Installation

 The tool installs in the normal python way.
 From the `tools/` directory, run: